Masonite International: 1924—1940: Invention of Masonite

 In 1924, William H. Mason, engineer, inventor and apprentice of Thomas A. Edison, developed an innovative method for turning vast amounts of waste wood into useful products.
 By applying heat, steam and pressure to wood fiber, Mason created a type of hardboard known as Masonite that has since become an enduring material in the building products industry.

 Mason received funding from lumber companies in Wisconsin and Laurel, Mississippi to establish the Mason Fibre Company in 1925, which would later adopt the Masonite Corporation name.
 In late 1925, construction was started on the company's first plant in Laurel to produce insulation board and Mason’s newly-created hardboard.
-Mason's board was created by accident.

 Masonite soon licensed facilities in Australia, Canada, Italy and Sweden to ramp up hardboard production.
 As the company grew, Mason increased the products’ performance and strength, and he was awarded numerous patents connected with Masonite.
-Mason continued to innovate until his death in 1940, and his legacy of innovation remains an important part of the company’s framework today.
+Mason continued to innovate until his death in 1940.